 If Scripture tells us not to be anxious, then why do we get butterflies and sweaty palms?

-We know that we are forgiven so why do we try to hide from God?
-We’re ashamed.
-We worry that this time His love might run out.
-It won’t.
+We know God has forgiven us; so why do we try to hide from him?

 We can understand why God won't answer prayers for things that are selfish or immoral.
-But it's hard to understand when our heartfelt, well-intentioned, biblical prayer seems to go unanswered.
+But it's hard to understand why heartfelt, well-intentioned, biblical prayer seems to go unanswered.

 Some people suffer for what they have done; others suffer because of what people have done to them.
 Where is God when it really hurts?